 Partial invisibility does not draw your weapon using the "fuzz" effect, instead it is indicated by the inverted black and white COLORMAP used by invulnerability in the final version.
 Partial invisibility has no effect on gameplay in this version.

 Demonic dagger, skullchest, evil sceptre, and unholy bible bonus items can be found throughout the levels.
 There is even a counter that tracks the number of these items collected in on the status bar.
 Collecting 50 of these items will grant the player an extra life.
 These were replaced by the health and armor bonuses in the final version.
 A video of a later version of the game shows that the demonic dagger and skullchest directly became the health and armor bonus - they use the same graphics and names as the pre-beta, but have the final +1% health and armor effects.

-- Definitions for 12 and 15-bit color modes are still present, although they are just leftovers from the previous builds.
+- The palette files for 12 and 15-bit color modes are still present, although they are just leftovers from the previous builds.

 - Support for masked (transparent) textures is only partially finished.

 |TST||IDDQD||Toggles God Mode; called Degreeless Mode in the final version.|